marco-vrinssen/PvPAutoRelease/README.md

-# Bento Auto Spawn
+# Bento PvP Utility

-Automatically releases spirit in PvP zones to reduce downtime and get back into combat faster.
+PvP utility addon that automatically releases spirit in PvP zones and provides context-aware TAB targeting that switches between player and enemy targeting based on your current zone.

 ## Features

-- **Auto Release** - Automatically releases spirit when you die in PvP zones or combat zones
+- **Auto Spirit Release** - Automatically releases spirit when you die in PvP zones or combat zones
 - **Smart Detection** - Skips auto-release when self-resurrection abilities are available
+- **Context-Aware TAB Targeting** - Automatically switches TAB binding between targeting enemy players (PvP) and targeting any enemy (PvE) based on zone type
 - **PvP Optimized** - Only activates in battlegrounds, arenas, and world PvP combat zones

 ## Installation